catherineloesch/project-2-react-film-app/src/readme.md

 ### Day 3 - 16/04/2023

 On the third day I added more CSS to the homepage and made it display some trending tv shows and movies.
 I also made the film and tv items appear in different colours so they're easily distinguishable.
+I also read up on useEffect so I could load API data when the page first loads without repeated re-loads.

 ### Day 4 - 17/04/2023